Changissnz/nu_merchant_principal/README.md

 Many moralistic viewpoints have been expressed on the matter of the cyclical practice turned malicious against the other entity/ies.
-Viewpoints are first noted in general and pseudo-precise echoing.
+Viewpoints are now noted in general and pseudo-precise echoing.
 Of foremost prominence in the themes expressed by viewpoints is the judgment that there was a mistake, or plenty of mistakes, somewhere